eforemeka/personal-page/content/wigdtw/week-16.md

 ---
 My update for the week ending on 23rd April, 2022.

-### Pesonal Website
+### Personal Website
-I decided to change the Hugo theme I was using to something better.
+I decided to change the Hugo theme I was [previously](https://themes.gohugo.io/themes/hugo-coder/) using to something [better](https://themes.gohugo.io/themes/loveit/).
+If you are reading this, then welcome to my new theme.

 ### Ghosts of Co-Workers Past
 Mr. K reached out again for what would be the third time in 4 weeks.
 He wanted some help with his gmail account.
 The details are too confidential to share so I'd just leave it at that.

 T called.
 Their SAP production server is down.
 Something about a faulty hard disk.
 They do not have a backup, which is a bit ridiculous to say the least.
-Advised they take out faulty hard disk and slave to another machine.
-Run a checkdisk to identify fault and hopefully rectify it too.
+I advised they take out the faulty hard disk and slave to another machine.
+Run a checkdisk to identify fand hopefully rectify fault.
 I expect some feedback this coming week.

 ### New German words/phrases I learned on Duolingo
 * *Beamter/Beamtin* - Civil Servant